ettebaDwop/Darey_Project9/README.md

 - Another attempt.
 This time I set the timeout to 0.
 - Another trial
 - It worked this time around after running the command: `sudo chmod 777 -r /mnt/apps`
+- Why do I have to suffer thusfrom Jenkins?
+-